 No information contained herein is meant as tax or legal advice.
-Please consult the appropriate professionals to see how the laws apply to your situation. ©Financial Principles, LLC, 2020.
-Reproduction of this material is prohibited without consent of Financial
+Please consult the appropriate professionals to see how the laws apply to your situation.

-©Financial Principles, LLC, 2020.
+©Financial Principles, LLC, 2021.
 Reproduction of this material is prohibited without consent of Financial Principles, LLC.